Description of project

 To access our IoT data sheet and learn more about the IoT consumer device database, users can click this link so that they can enlarge and zoom in on images.

-This searchable IoT consumer device database will be available on February 28, 2025.
-At that time, users can access the IoT database by creating an account on the National White Collar Crime Center (NW3C) website: NW3C Registration Page.
+This searchable IoT consumer device database was made available on February 28, 2025.
+Users can access the IoT database by creating an account on the National White Collar Crime Center (NW3C) website: NW3C Registration Page.
 Once the account is approved, users can log in and navigate to the resources page.
 There, they will find the CCybers logo displayed alongside logos from other agencies.
 Clicking on the CCybers logo will grant access to the database.

 Project Team